augustweinbren/tidy-mac/README.md

 # Tidy-mac

-A Python utility for automatically organizing and renaming screenshot files on macOS using AI-powered content detection and parallel processing.
+A Python utility for automatically organizing and renaming screenshot files on macOS using AI-powered content detection.

 ## Overview